Samuel Hitchcock

 Samuel Hitchcock (March 23, 1755 – November 30, 1813) was the 1st Attorney General of Vermont, a United States district judge of the United States District Court for the District of Vermont and a United States Circuit Judge of the United States Circuit Court for the Second Circuit.
-He was the son-in-law of Ethan Allen and the father of Ethan A. Hitchcock.
+He was the son-in-law of Ethan Allen and the father of Ethan A. Hitchcock and Henry Hitchcock.

 Education and career

-Born on March 23, 1755, in Brimfield, Province of Massachusetts Bay, British America, Hitchcock graduated from Harvard University in 1777.
-He read law with Jedediah Foster in West Brookfield, Massachusetts, attained admission to the bar, and practiced in Worcester, Massachusetts.
-He moved to Manchester, Republic of Vermont in 1784.
+Hitchcock was born in Brimfield, Province of Massachusetts Bay, British America, on March 23, 1755.
+He graduated from Harvard College in 1777, read law with Jedediah Foster in West Brookfield, Massachusetts, attained admission to the bar, and practiced in Worcester, Massachusetts.
+He moved to Manchester, Vermont in 1784, where he continued to practice law.

-Hitchcock continued private practice in Burlington, Republic of Vermont from 1786 to 1787.
-He was state's attorney for Chittenden County, Republic of Vermont from 1787 to 1790.
-He was the 1st Attorney General of Vermont (Republic of Vermont until March 4, 1791, State of Vermont, United States on and from that date) from 1790 to 1793.
-He was a member of the Vermont House of Representatives (under the Republic of Vermont and State of Vermont) from 1789 to 1793.
+Hitchcock continued private practice in Burlington, Vermont from 1786 to 1787.
+He was state's attorney for Chittenden County from 1787 to 1790.
+He was the first Attorney General of Vermont from 1790 to 1793.
+He was a member of the Vermont House of Representatives from 1789 to 1793.
 Hitchcock also served as a Justice of the Peace and heard cases in Burlington.

-In 1791, Hitchcock was a delegate to the Vermont convention which ratified the United States Constitution and enabled Vermont to join the Union as the 14th state, and was an unsuccessful candidate for its 1st congressional district.
+In 1791, Hitchcock was a delegate to the Vermont convention which ratified the United States Constitution and enabled Vermont to join the Union as the 14th state, and was an unsuccessful candidate in its 1st congressional district.
 Hitchcock drafted the charter for the University of Vermont, was an original member of its board of trustees, and was the longtime secretary of the board.
 In 1792, he was one of Vermont's presidential electors, casting his ballots for Washington for President and Adams for Vice President.
-He again ran for the 1st congressional district in 1796 as the Federalists' final candidate, but lost to Matthew Lyon after three ballots.
+He again ran for the 1st congressional district seat in 1796 as a Federalists but lost to Matthew Lyon after three ballots.

 Federal judicial service

-Hitchcock received a recess appointment from President George Washington on September 3, 1793, to a seat on the United States District Court for the District of Vermont vacated by Judge Nathaniel Chipman.
+Hitchcock received a recess appointment from President George Washington on September 3, 1793, to the seat on the United States District Court for the District of Vermont vacated by Judge Nathaniel Chipman.
 He was nominated to the same position by President Washington on December 27, 1793.
 He was confirmed by the United States Senate on December 30, 1793, and received his commission on January 28, 1794.
 His service terminated on February 20, 1801, due to his elevation to the Second Circuit.